diegodscamara/jiggle-genius/README.md

 ## Support

+### Getting Help

-If you encounter any issues or have questions, please [open an issue](https://github.com/diegodscamara/jiggle-genius/issues) on GitHub.
+- **Issues**: If you encounter any issues or have questions, please [open an issue](https://github.com/diegodscamara/jiggle-genius/issues) on GitHub.
+- **Discussions**: For general questions and discussions, use the [GitHub Discussions](https://github.com/diegodscamara/jiggle-genius/discussions) tab.
+- **Documentation**: Check out our [Wiki](https://github.com/diegodscamara/jiggle-genius/wiki) for additional documentation.

+### Stay Updated

+- Star the repository to show your support and stay updated
+- Watch the repository for release notifications
+- Follow [@diegodscamara](https://github.com/diegodscamara) for project updates

-**Keep your computer awake with Jiggle Genius!**
+**Keep your computer awake with Jiggle Genius!** 🖱️✨